Ethnic, cultural and religious groups of Bahrain: Persians

 The Shia Persians of Bahrain are a significant and influential ethnic minority whose ancestors arrived in Bahrain during the old persians states/empires days and in the early 19th century as laborers, artisans and merchants.
 There are large communities in Muharraq and Manama.
 Persians maintain a distinct culture and language, but have long since assimilated into Bahraini culture; they tend to identify themselves more as Persian Bahrainis or Bahrainis than Iranians.
 Almost all are bilingual in Arabic and Persian, with school, work and daily affairs conducted in Arabic and Persian usually relegated to the family domain.
 Almost all have possessed Bahraini citizenship since birth; in most cases their parents, and in some cases their grandparents, are also holders of Bahraini citizenship.

 Sunnis

 Sunni population has been historically compartmentalized into the three groups listed below, with the Sunni Arabs forming the majority of the Bahraini population.
 Sunni Bahrainis are mostly concentrated in areas such as Busaiteen, Budaiya, Jasra, Zallaq, Askar, Jaw, al-Dur, amongst others.

 Arabs

-Sunni Arabs in Bahrain are displaced Arabs who immigrated to Bahrain from Al-Ahsa, Najd and Qatar for pearl diving and trade, in the twelfth half during the Khalifi conquest of the country.
+Sunni Arabs in Bahrain are Arabs who immigrated to Bahrain from Al-Ahsa, Najd and Qatar for pearl diving and trade, in the twelfth half during the Khalifi conquest of the country.
 Sunni Arabs are the most influential ethnic group in Bahrain, they hold most government positions and the Bahraini monarchy are Sunni Arabs.
 Sunni Arabs have traditionally lived in areas such as Zallaq, Muharraq, Riffa and Hawar islands.